 If you are using a physical cable to connect your computer to the printer, be sure to review the cabling specifications and the parameters specific to the physical communication interface you plan to use.
-This information will help you make the appropriate configuration setup choices both prior to and immediately after you apply power to the printer.
+This information will help you make the appropriate configuration setup choices both before and immediately after you apply power to the printer.

-- For basic interface cabling requirements, see Interface Cable Requirements on page 54. - For USB cable requirements and information on basic USB connectivity, see USB Interface on page 55. - 1.
-Navigate to zebra,com/drivers. - 2.
+- For basic interface cabling requirements, see Interface Cable Requirements on page 49. - For USB cable requirements and information on basic USB connectivity, see USB Interface on page 50. - 1.
+Navigate to zebra.com/drivers. - 2.
 Click Printers. - 3.
 Select your printer model. - 4.
 On the product page for your printer, click Drivers. - 5.
 Download the appropriate driver for Windows.

-The driver executable file (such as zd86423827-certified.exe) is added to your Download folder. - 6.
-Ensure printer power is OFF.
+The driver executable file (such as zddriver-v10-6-12-28213-installer.exe) is added to your Download folder.

+6. Ensure printer power is OFF.